How do you calculate the number of days at camp ?

 Can I park my vehicle in the camping plot ?

 No, vehicles must be parked in the car park at all times.
 Vehicles are only allowed inside the main campsite for a few minutes to load or unload equipment.

 Can I invite friends over while I am camping ?

 Anybody who makes use of the campsite, including visitors who will not be sleeping on site must pay a day visitor fee.
-Visitors must report to the campsite office and a tag will be issued to them.
+Visitors must report to the campsite office upon arrival at the campsite.